Mark Austin, PhD

 Lauren Heberle, PhD

 Dr. Heberle is an assistant professor in sociology and is also the Director of the Environmental Finance Center and Associate Director of the Center for Environmental Policy and Management.
-She currently teaches statistics and environmental sociology.
+She is the recipient of several grants from EPA, HUD and CDC to provide technical assistance to communities in the areas of Brownfields Redevelopment, Sustainable Community Planning, and Safe Urban Gardening.
+She currently teaches environmental and social policy courses.
+Her expertise is in community participation in environmental decision making.
 Her areas of research include urban redevelopment, environmental policy, environmental justice, and sustainable development.
-She sits on or serves as expert witness for several community and federal advisory committees and task forces including the Louisville Metro Air Pollution Control District PM2.5 and Idling Regulation work groups, Louisville Climate Change Committee, and the EPA Environmental Finance Advisory Board.
+She serves as a member of, or expert witness to, a variety of local and federal task forces and committees.

 Areas of research/expertise: urban sociology, environmental sociology.
 Link to CV.